-The next meeting should be with a completed design, and the following.
-Their certifications and insurance information as well as WSIB info.
+Make sure that the contractor provides you with information on their insurance policy as well as any WSIB information.
 Any professional will with no hesitation give you this information.
 You need to make sure you are protected from being sued for a contractor getting hurt on your property.
-Ask if you need permits.
-I’m sure you have seen Mike Holmes advocating this point and its true.
-But if you are unsure call the city and they will be glad to give you the right answer’s.
-Also is the contractor part of any organizations that are within the industry.
+Ask if you need permits and inquire if the contractor part of any organizations that are within the industry.
 These contractors are usually part of large associations like Landscape Ontario or ICPI.

 Next is the proposal, it needs to be in depth and should give you installation information down to contract terms and conditions.
 Also payment terms need to be clear.
 Typically 25% down and 25% job start and 25% at the three quarter completion than remainder at completion.

 Next step is to go see the contractor’s references.
 This is a crucial step.
 Don’t just call them, ask to go and see the project.
-Any homeowner will be pleased at showing there great landscape to you for simple pride that they were part of the designed project.
-I hope this helps you get that project under way and helps prevent those fly by nighters from stealing your hard earned money!
+Any homeowner will be pleased at showing their great landscape to you for simple pride that they were part of the designed project.